Top 10 Website Design Trends for Startups in 2024

 I picked this one first for its unique nature—it contrasts vividly with all other designs and is very easily recognized.
 While it’s hard to define brutalism (it’s not one style but a collection of styles), one look at the non-conformative design of a website reveals the truth.

-Where other website designs possess a structured and obedient aura, Brutalism designs emphasise raw, unpolished, and chaotic themes.
+Where other website design trends possess a structured and obedient aura, Brutalism designs emphasise raw, unpolished, and chaotic themes.
 This design features bold typography (large, bold fonts) to draw more attention to the text, high-contrast colour schemes (brutal for a reason), and minimalist graphics to lay more emphasis on content.

 The main motto of brutalism is improved functionality over ornamentation—I like that part.
 This means faster page load speed and straight-to-the-point content!
 I love it.
 It just stands out from the crowd and creates a memorable experience for users.